xzxADIxzx/Join-and-kill-em-together/assets/README.md

 3. Configure the throne hieroglyphs texture:
    * Find a group called `Advanced`
    * Set the non-power-of-two option to `None`
-4. Replace the corresponding meta file.
+4. Replace the corresponding meta files.

 ## Extra
 1. Copy the corresponding folder.